 The United Anglican Church is an Anglican continuing church body formed by the merger of The Anglo-Catholic Church in the Americas (ACTA) and the Traditional Episcopal Church (TEC).

-The United Anglican Church (UAC) is a "continuing" church body in the Anglican tradition founded as a province of the One, Holy, Catholic and Apostolic Church.
+The United Anglican Church (UAC) is a small "continuing" church body in the Anglican tradition founded as a province of the One, Holy, Catholic and Apostolic Church.
 We subscribe to the Affirmation of St. Louis and seek to glorify God through our adherence to the "faith once delivered to the saints."This means that we are rooted in a faith that is the same yesterday, today and forever, bearing witness to:

 Holy Scriptures--the Old and New Testaments are the authentic record of God's revelation of Himself--a revelation valid for all men and for all time.
 The Apocryphal Books are a connective literature which aids in the understanding of scripture's witness.